CoNeS: Conditional neural fields with shift modulation for multi-sequence MRI translation: Discussion and conclusion

 To evaluate the value of synthesized MRI in downstream analysis, we performed tumor segmentation experiments.
 We first demonstrated that dropping sequences during inference of a segmentation model can significantly damage the performance, which shows the complementary importance of multiple MRI sequences in segmentation.
 We next tested the segmentation model using different synthesized images and compared the results with the inference using incomplete input images.
 The experiments demonstrated that image translation models can significantly improve segmentation accuracy by replacing the missing input channel with synthesized images.
 Furthermore, the images generated by our proposed CoNeS model performed best among the state-of-the-art methods in most of the experiments, which is consistent with the visual improvement observed in the translation experiments.
 Nevertheless, we found that synthesized images cannot fully replace real images, and a baseline model trained on all real images performed best.

-One limitation of our work is that separate models are required to deal with various incomplete MRI scans, in which the sequences are randomly excluded \citep{li2023brain}.
+One limitation of our work is that in the clinic, the availability of MRI sequences may vary from patient to patient \citep{li2023brain}.
+The proposed model, however, cannot handle arbitrarily missing sequences, unless separate models are trained for each case.
 Further work would be adapting the proposed model to random incomplete MRI scans by incorporating techniques like learning disentangled representations \citep{shen2020multi} or latent representation fusion \citep{chartsias2017multimodal}.
 Moreover, the choice of the positional encoding frequency $m$ may bias the network to fit the signal of a certain bandwidth \citep{Wang2021SplinePE}.
 To ease the optimization and improve the generalization, it may be worthwhile to integrate periodic activation functions \citep{sitzmann2020implicit} in our design instead of positional encoding for better representation capability.

 In summary, we presented a neural fields-based model that synthesizes missing MRI from other sequences with excellent performance, which can be further integrated into the downstream analysis.
 All experiments showed improved performance compared to state-of-the-art translation models, while the spectrum analysis and ablation studies demonstrated the strengths of the proposed model over traditional CNN and neural fields models.
 Neural fields hold great promise in MRI translation to solve the missing MRI sequence problem in the clinic.